 - Contract: The shorter the deal, the more flexibility you’ll have to switch later – but on the flip side, the longer the deal the cheaper it will tend to be.
 There’s no right answer here, although if you’re confident in a particular provider and don’t see yourself moving, the cost saving may be a no-brainer.

 - Speed: For some broadband users, the best internet provider is simply going to be the fastest one.
-But remember, a speed of 20Mb or even 10Mb is going to more than enough for most of us right now.
+But remember, a speed of 17Mb is going to more than enough for many of us.
 Think about what you use the internet for and how many people will be connected at once.
 Homes with multiple connections (especially if you’re going to be streaming video content), heavy downloaders and gamers should look for high speeds; the rest of us can afford to shop around.

 - Downloads: This is much the same as speed, above: ‘unlimited’ internet deals may be necessary for heavy downloaders or homes with several people hammering the broadband day and night, but for those of us who just browse the internet and watch a few YouTube vids we’ll never get close to our monthly limits.
 Try to check some old bills to see your average consumption.